Welcome to our Governors’ section.

 Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

-Information about the Diocese of Chichester Academy Trust (DCAT) Members and the Board of Trustees can be found by clicking on the link to the DCAT website's Governance page:
+Information about the Diocese of Chichester Academy Trust (DCAT) Members and the Board of Trustees, and the Academy Trust's annual accounts and financial reports can be found by clicking on the link to the DCAT website's Governance page:

 Welcome from the Chair of Governors